Achievable logoAchievable logo

 Specialized funds

-Specialized funds are not specific to growth or income investments.
-These funds only invest in securities from a specific industry or region and can vary in risk and return potential.
-Funds that invest in particular industries are sometimes called sector funds.
+Specialized funds aren’t defined by “growth” or “income.”
+Instead, they invest only in securities from a specific industry or region, so their risk and return potential can vary widely.
+Funds that focus on a particular industry are sometimes called sector funds.

 Real world examples